 photo CTV.jpg

 Many people will get a pension increase in 2025.
-Illustration photo
+Illustrative photo

 Based on the above, some subjects will continue to have their pensions adjusted according to the provisions of Decree No. 75/2024 with 2 levels:

-The first level is a 15% increase in pension: From July 1, 2024, an additional 15% will be adjusted to increase the pension, social insurance benefits and monthly allowances of June 2024.
+The first level is a 15% increase in pension: From July 1, 2024, an additional 15% increase will be made on pension, social insurance benefits and monthly allowances for June 2024.

-There are 9 groups of subjects that are entitled to increased pensions: Cadres, civil servants, workers, public employees and laborers (including those who have participated in voluntary social insurance, retirees from the Nghe An Farmers' Social Insurance Fund transferred under Decision No. 41 of the Prime Minister); soldiers, police officers and workers doing key work who are receiving monthly pensions; commune, ward and town cadres.
+There are 9 groups of subjects that are entitled to increased pensions: Cadres, civil servants, workers, public employees and laborers (including those who have participated in voluntary social insurance, retirees transferred from the Nghe An Farmers' Social Insurance Fund according to Decision No. 41 of the Prime Minister); soldiers, people's police and workers doing key work who are receiving monthly pensions; commune, ward and town cadres.

 People who are receiving monthly allowances for loss of working capacity according to the provisions of law; people who are receiving monthly allowances according to Decision No. 91/2000, Decision No. 613 of the Prime Minister; rubber workers who are receiving monthly allowances according to Decision No. 206-CP dated May 30, 1979 of the Government Council on policies for newly liberated workers who do heavy work that is harmful to their health and now have to quit their jobs due to old age.